rezakj/scSeqR/README.md

 # PCA
 my.obj <- run.pca(my.obj, clust.method = "gene.model", gene.list = "my_model_genes.txt")

 # If you have conditions, you can normalize the model genes so that you get as little batch difference as possible by correction for normalization.
-Another approach is to run CCA (CCA will be added soon).
+# to do this, use this command:

 # my.obj <- run.pca(my.obj, clust.method = "gene.model", gene.list = "my_model_genes.txt", batch.norm = T)

+# Another approach is to run CCA (CCA will be added soon).

 opt.pcs.plot(my.obj)
 my.obj@opt.pcs